 It should come as no surprise when a learning machine trained to recognize mundane objects misidentifies the starship Enterprise.
 After all it never learned about science fiction, or even basic astronomy.
 You see, recognition is a matter of statistical inference and algebra.
-There's no ghost in the machine directing the AI, just multiplication and addition.
+There's no ghost in the machine , just multiplication and addition.
 Although, come to think of it - those axioms do have a ghostly character!

 The computer has hilariously misidentified something obvious—but, it's also obvious that the Enterprise-D is indeed something like a combination of CD Player, Odometer, and Digital Clock.
 In fact those objects were derived from the same visual goals which inform the iconic starship design.
 The computer was merely wrong but together we arrived at poetry.